Liminality: Examples of general usage

-Liminal Festivals
+Liminal festivals

 Certain cultural and religious festivals create widespread periods of liminality.
 For example, Carnival in Brazil and Mardi Gras in New Orleans temporarily invert social norms and hierarchies, allowing participants to step outside everyday roles.
 Similarly, Diwali in India marks a transition between darkness and light, symbolizing spiritual liminality.

-Liminal Spaces in Ritual and Pilgrimage
+Liminal spaces in ritual and pilgrimage

 Major religious pilgrimages such as the Hajj in Islam or the Kumbh Mela in Hinduism are periods of mass liminality, with participants leaving ordinary life and entering a sacred, transitional space.

-Liminality in Migration and Borderlands
+Liminality in migration and borderlands

 Border crossings—whether literal (e.g., international borders, refugee camps) or figurative—create liminality for migrants and refugees who exist between countries, cultures, or legal statuses.

-Digital/Virtual Liminality
+Digital/virtual liminality

 Online environments such as virtual reality spaces, internet forums, and social media can also be liminal, as users inhabit zones outside of physical reality and ordinary social constraints.
+This concept interpreted through a post-industrial lens has been popularized on the internet through the sharing of photos of liminal spaces and the online phenomenon of the Backrooms.